eoinmurray/test_tutorial/1_data_cleaning_R.md

-# Data importing and cleaning!!!!!
+# Data importing and cleaning

 Typically, you will receive a dataset that is most likely in an Excel (`.xlsx` or `.xls`) or `.csv` (comma-separated values) format, which you